CyberConnects2/The-World-RCraft-Launcher/docs/updating.md

-Part 4: Installing the Game
+Part 6: Updating the Game
 ---
 1. Right Click the Game in the launcher.